President Trump Reveals The Reason Behind The Bizarre Capitalization In His Tweets

 As Vox notes, the tweet on his page was deleted and reuploaded.
 The first version said “pour over” instead of “pore over.”

-That mistake inspires a lot of jokes on Twitter.
-Even the Merriam-Webster Dictionary got in on the action, offering definitions for “pore over,” “pour over” and “comb over.”
+That mistake inspired a lot of jokes on Twitter.
+Even the Merriam-Webster Dictionary got in on the action, offering definitions for “pore over,” “pour over,” and “comb over.”
 J.K.
 Rowling, an actual author with bestselling books, also sent out the Twitter version of raucous laughter over the president’s typo.

 This is just the latest example of Trump’s “tweet, delete, then tweet” strategy when it comes to correcting the errors in his Twitter missives.
 He has it quite a few times this year and we’re only halfway through 2018.